 In the Cloud Account page, select AWS Account and click Next.
 This will take you to the Setup Method page.

 In the Setup Method page, select Manual Setup and click Next.
 This will take you to the Account Details (Manual Setup) page.

-In the Account Details (Manual Setup) page, enter an AWS Account Name for the new account (mandatory).
-An External ID is auto-generated for you, and prefilled in the External ID field.
-Copy the External ID and save it, you will need it later on.
+In the Account Details (Manual Setup) page, an External ID is auto-generated for you and prefilled in the External ID field.

 Important: Do not exit this page, you will return to this page later to complete the account setup.

-Setup a S3 billing bucket for Cost & Usage Reports
+Setup S3 billing bucket for Cost & Usage Reports

 Note: Ensure that your AWS SCP configurations allow IAM administrators to make the changes.

 In this step you will create a Cost & Usage Report (also called Detailed Billing Reports or CUR) so that nOps can analyze your cost information:

 Login to your AWS Management Console account.